AliKets/SearchBasedAI/README.md

 # SearchBasedAI
-AI using recursive and decision-making algorithm
+AI using recursive and decision-making algorithm for a specific game